euske/euskit/README.md

     }

     collide(entity: Entity) {
-        // Bounces at the paddle.
+        // Bounces when hit the paddle.
         if (entity instanceof Paddle) {
             this.v.y = -4;
         }